Assistance Programs

 3. Use the card to get to work, job training, or job searching

-The ‘Community Transportation Benefits Program’ (Program) is sponsored and funded by the San Mateo County US 101 Express Lanes.
-The ‘Program’ helps qualifying San Mateo County residents cover some of their transportation costs.
+The Go Card Program is sponsored and funded by the San Mateo County US 101 Express Lanes.
+The program helps qualifying San Mateo County residents cover some of their transportation costs.

-Go here for more information and to receive benefits: https://smcexpresslanes.org/program/equity-program/
+Go here for more information and to review benefits: https://101expresslanes.org/program/equity-program

 Clipper Discount Programs